solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

   consume the randomness.
 - `get_out_of_jail` - Requests the randomness from the VRF, effectively rolling the dice.
-- `consume_randomess` - The callback function for the VRF where we will check for the dice rolls.
+- `consume_randomness` - The callback function for the VRF where we will check for the dice rolls.

 ```rust